jabari-12/joplin-upload-plugin/README.md

 The file that may cause problem is "webpack.config.js" because it's going to be overwritten.
 For that reason, if you want to change it, consider creating a separate JavaScript file and include it in webpack.config.js.
 That way, when you update, you only have to restore the line that include your file.

+### Install the plugin

+Open Joplin **Configuration \> Plugins** section.
+Under Advanced Settings, add the plugin path in the **Development plugins** text field.This should be the path to your main plugin directory, i.e. `path/to/your/root/plugin/directory`.

+### Test the Plugin, Hello World!

+Restart the Development app from the command line/terminal, and Joplin should load the plugin and execute its `onStart` handler.
+If all went well you should see the test message in the plugin console: "Hello world.
+Test plugin started!".
+You will also be able to see the information from the manifest in the **Settings \> Plugins**

+### Next steps

+Great, you now have the basics of a working plugin!

+- Start the [plugin tutorial](https://joplinapp.org/help/api/tutorials/toc_plugin) to learn how to use the plugin API.
+- See what the plugin API supports, [Plugin API reference](https://joplinapp.org/api/references/plugin_api/classes/joplin.html).
+- For plugin feature ideas, see this thread: https://discourse.joplinapp.org/t/any-suggestions-on-what-plugins-could-be-created/9479

+This is a template to create a new Joplin plugin.

+The main two files you will want to look at are:

+- `/src/index.ts`, which contains the entry point for the plugin source code.
+- `/src/manifest.json`, which is the plugin manifest.
+It contains information such as the plugin a name, version, etc.